sjp38/perfbook-ko_KR/README.md

 Discussion process is similar to the one of Linux.
 In short, all discussions including problem report, patch contribution, and patch review should be made via emails.
-For disucssions archiving, this project maintains a Group of Google Groups.
+To archive whole discussion, this project maintains a Group of Google Groups.
 You can join or see discussions via it.
 If you want to join or create a discussion, you should send a email about your opinion to appropriate maintainer(s) with CC to the group.